Oakland’s Last Home Game Ever – Scenes from the Coliseum

 Oakland A's last game at Coliseum — A's wi

 The loudspeakers play "Celebrate".
-Our mascot Stomper runs to the pitchers mound carrying a giant Athletics flag.
+Our mascot Stomper runs to the pitcher's mound carrying a giant Athletics flag.
 As the players leave the field, they're congratulated by Rickey Henderson.
 Black-uniformed security officers quickly line up on the first base line...

 A's manager Mark Kotsay is given a microphone.
-The crowd has stayed — everyone expecting there to be a least one thing more.
+The crowd has stayed — everyone expecting there to be at least one thing more.
 Something...
 Kotsay says into the microphone that he feels privileged and honored to stand on this field.
 And he says that it hit him when his wife told him to walk out onto the grass one last time on the night before.

 "I'm gonna keep this short," he says, "because I don't really know if I'm going to be able to make it through this..."